BYLAWS OF THE NATIONAL ASSOCIATION OF STATE WORKFORCE AGENCIES

 In the event of a tie, the matter shall be put to a second vote after a period of additional discussion.
 In the event of a second tie, the matter shall be considered as not carried.

-Section 6 - Board of Directors Meetings by Conference Telephone.
+Section 6 - Board of Directors Meetings by Conference Call or Virtually.

 Section 7 - Compensation of Directors.

 The Association shall not pay any compensation to directors for services rendered to the Association.